Delemangi/synthra/docs/DOCUMENTATION.md

 ### File Expiration

-Files can be set to expire after some time, at which point they get deleted from the server and their links are deactivated.
+Files are set to expire after some time, at which point they get deleted from the server and their links are deactivated.

 ### Two factor authentication (2FA)